Provost Professor of Economics

 University of Massachusetts Amherst

 Bio: I received my B.A. in Economics and M.A. in Development Policy from Stanford University, and my Ph.D. in Economics from the University of Chicago.
-Previously, I held positions of Visiting Professor at MIT Department of Economics and Boston University’s Questrom School of Business.
-I am a research associate at the NBER, a research fellow at IZA, and a research affiliate of MIT Stone Center on Inequality and Shaping the Future of Work.
+I have previously held positions of Visiting Professor at the MIT Department of Economics and Boston University’s Questrom School of Business.
+I am a research associate at the NBER, a research fellow at IZA, and a research affiliate of the MIT Stone Center on Inequality and Shaping the Future of Work.

 Department of Economics